zazortik/azure-xplat-cli/README.md

 **Ubuntu 14.04 Trusty Tahr**

 On Ubuntu 14, the Node.js package is called nodejs-legacy.
-The npm package is the Node Package Manager used to install the CLI.
+The npm package is installed first to get the Node Package Manager used to install the CLI.

 ```bash
 sudo apt-get install nodejs-legacy